software-students-fall2023/3-python-package-exercise-experientia/README.md

 If you're proposing enhancements or new features:

-* Open a new issue at https://github.com/yourusername/pyrizz/issues, describing the enhancement.
+* Open a new issue [here](https://github.com/software-students-fall2023/3-python-package-exercise-experientia/issues), describing the enhancement.
 * Include the 'enhancement' label on the issue.

 Thank you for your interest in rizz!